milvus-io/milvus/docs/developer_guides/chap02_schema.md

 ## RHNSW_SQ

 **RHNSW_SQ** is a variant index type combining SQ and HNSW.
-It first uses SQ to quantize the vector, then uses HNSW to quantize the SQ quantization result to get the index.
+It uses SQ to quantize the vector, then uses HNSW to quantize the SQ quantization result to get the index.

 - building parameters: